ppedin/grad_rag/STANDARDIZED_EVALUATION_GUIDE.md

 ## Key Benefits

-1. **Automatic Integration**: Both GraphRAG and VectorRAG automatically use the standardized logger
+1. **Automatic Integration**: All three systems (GraphRAG, VectorRAG, All-Context) automatically use the standardized logger
 2. **Consistent Format**: All data follows the same schema for easy automated analysis
 3. **Comprehensive Data**: Captures all intermediate outputs, metrics, and timing information
-4. **System Separation**: Clean separation between GraphRAG and VectorRAG data
+4. **System Separation**: Clean separation between GraphRAG, VectorRAG, and All-Context data
 5. **Performance Tracking**: Built-in calculation of averages and progression metrics
 6. **Extensible**: Easy to add new metrics or analysis scripts